-Whether you are coming to study at Cranfield in Bedfordshire or at Shrivenham in Oxfordshire, you are just a short distance away from beautiful countryside, sophisticated towns and cities, historic and cultural landmarks, exclusive shopping, world-class sport and centres of fun, exercise and entertainment.
+Whether you are coming to study at Cranfield in Bedfordshire or at Shrivenham in Oxfordshire, you are just a short distance away from beautiful countryside; sophisticated towns and cities; historic and cultural landmarks; exclusive shopping; world-class sport; and centres of fun, exercise and entertainment.

-Whatever your preferences, excellent transport links by road and rail make it easy to get around and explore, with London just 50 miles from Cranfield and 80 mile from Shrivenham.
+Whatever your preferences, excellent transport links by road and rail make it easy to get around and explore, with London just 50 miles from Cranfield and 80 miles from Shrivenham.
 Take advantage of our prime locations in the heart of England – and our proximity to so many great places to explore the area, from your base at Cranfield or Shrivenham.

 Cranfield is in Bedfordshire, a great county to live in, visit and enjoy with all the family.

 It’s brimming with wonderful countryside, such as the Chiltern Hills, delightful towns and villages and great places to eat, drink and shop.
 There are impressive stately homes such as Woburn Abbey and plenty of attractions such as Whipsnade Zoo and Woburn Safari Park to keep everyone occupied.